 Working with Microsoft Office documents in Visual Studio Tools for Office is very similar to working with Windows Forms.
 When you start a Visual Studio Tools for Office project, the Office document (Microsoft Office Word document or Microsoft Office Excel workbook) opens inside of Visual Studio, and the document behaves as a visual designer.

 There are two views in the designer: Design view and Code view.
 Some of the functionality of these two views is the same no matter which Office application is open in the Visual Studio environment.
 Some functionality depends on whether Word or Excel is currently open.

-You can edit and modify a document or workbook using the native functionality of the Office application, for example using Undo, writing Excel formulas, and using the Find feature of Office.
+You can edit and modify a document or workbook by using the native functionality of the Office application, for example by using Undo, writing Excel formulas, and using the Find feature of Office.
 You can also use the Visual Studio tool windows and editors to customize the document or workbook using managed code.
 Keyboard shortcut mapping defaults to the Visual Studio mapping, but you can include Office mappings by changing the setting in the Options dialog on the Tools menu, under the Microsoft Office Keyboard Settings node.

 Word and Excel have a design mode that enables customizations that cannot be performed during the normal run-time mode.
 When a document is open in the Visual Studio environment, it is always in design mode.
 To view the document in run-time mode, you must open the application and the document outside of Visual Studio.
 You can also build and run the project, which will automatically open the document and application outside of Visual Studio.

 The Code Editor associated with the document in the designer is the same as the Code Editor you find behind Windows Forms.
 For more information, see Code and Text Editor.